pratapladhani/mcs-labs/labs/autonomous-cua/README.md

     b.
 Domain and username: Enter the email address of your training account

     c.
-Password: Enter the password of your training account.
+Password: Enter the password of your training account

 1. Select **Create**